SafeRL-Lab/Safe-RL-Workshop-Seminar/README.md

 In December 2022, we launched this long-term safe reinforcement learning online seminar.
 Every month, we will invite at least one speaker to share cutting-edge research with RL researchers and students (each speaker has about 1 hour to share his/her research).
 We believe that holding this seminar can attract more people's attention and promote the research of safe reinforcement learning.
 See [homepage](https://sites.google.com/view/saferl-seminar/home)

+#### Get involved: We welcome the researchers and students who are interested in safe RL to join us!
+To receive relevant seminar information in time, please click the [link](https://forms.gle/RS2BiK8fwhH2WYyV8) to register.

 &nbsp;
 &nbsp;
 &nbsp;